Saketh1196/Programming/README.md

 ii.
 Image Preprocessing is done to convert the images into grey scale and displayed in order to ensure that the data that is being trained is correct or not.

 iii.
 A neural network is defined to train the dataset containing images.

-   a.
-The input layer for the network is of the shape 28*28.
+  1. The input layer for the network is of the shape 28*28.

-   b.
-One hidden layer of size 128 is used along with the activation function 'Relu'.
+  2. One hidden layer of size 128 is used along with the activation function 'Relu'.
 If the computed value is negative then the result would be 0 and if the computed value is         positive then the output value is 1.

 ![](Python/img_classification.jpg)